 Autism isn’t a single disorder, but a spectrum of different types, also known as autism spectrum disorders (ASD).
 Each person with autism has different challenges and strengths.
-Autism is generally characterized by challenges with speech and nonverbal communication, social skills, and repetitive behaviors (learn more from Autism Speaks).
-People with autism are at a higher risk to develop or experience incontinence compared to children who do not have autism.
-People with autism can have multiple types of incontinence due to their condition, and this can change how incontinence in managed.
+Autism is generally characterized by challenges with speech and nonverbal communication, social skills and repetitive behaviors (learn more from Autism Speaks).
+People with autism are at a higher risk to develop or experience incontinence compared to those who do not have autism.
+People with autism can have multiple types of incontinence due to their condition, and this can change how incontinence is managed.

 The primary types of incontinence experienced by children (or adults) with autism are:

 Urge Incontinence.
 Urge incontinence is when a person has a sudden urge to urinate that is so strong it cannot be held.
 The person is unable to get to the bathroom quickly enough before their bladder leaks.
 Children with autism can experience urge incontinence if there is a disconnect between the muscles in the bladder and the brain.
-The signal exchange between the bladder and the brain work to notify you that you need to use the restroom, and this connection may be impaired due to autism.
-In some cases, the child does not recognize the urge to urinate or don’t recognize it until it is too late, causing an accident or leakage.
+The signal exchange between the bladder and the brain that notifies a person that they need to use the restroom may be impaired due to autism.
+In some cases, the person does not recognize the urge to urinate or don’t recognize it until it is too late, causing an accident or leakage.

 Functional Incontinence.
 Functional incontinence is when a person cannot get to the bathroom fast enough.
 Those with autism may not be able to locate or get to a restroom when they need to go.